 I did a quick scan of the reviews on the Turbo Tax site.
 All programs got an average 4.5+ rating on the site.
 As I searched through the lowest reviews, the most common problems I found were an inability to print the forms and complaints about rising fees.
 However, most reviews were highly favorable.
 Do your own taxes with TurboTax® and Save 10%!
 Start now!

-Founded in 1998, TaxAct doesn’t have the longevity in the business that Turbo Tax does, however, any business that’s been around for nearly twenty years must be doing something right.
-They’re also the third largest tax filing company in the United States – not too shabby.
+Founded in 1998, TaxAct doesn’t have the longevity in the business that Turbo Tax does.
+Still, any business that’s been around for over twenty years must be doing something right.
+Plus, they’re also the third largest tax filing company in the United States – not too shabby.

-The first thing you’ll likely notice about TaxAct is that its prices are much cheaper than Turbo Tax.
-Their state filing fees are also much cheaper than Turbo Tax, ranging from 9.99 for the Basic Program to $14.99 for the Plus and Premium programs.
+The first thing you’ll likely notice about TaxAct is that its prices are much lower than Turbo Tax.
+Their state filing fees are also cheaper than Turbo Tax, ranging from 14.95 for the Basic Program to $57.95 for the Premier program.

 What Users are Saying